 Though, Before you use any of these sites, I suggest you to use Google recent search and look for writing jobs.
 This will help you to directly reach the people who are looking for blog writers or copywriters, and you will save enough money.
-Make sure, you click on more search tools > and use posted in last 7 days(Google search).
+Make sure, you click on more search tools > and use posted in last seven days(Google search).

-Freelancer (previously GetAFreelancer) is a freelance job board which offers over 100 different available types of jobs for freelancers.
+Freelancer (previously GetAFreelancer) is a freelance job board that offers over 100 different available types of jobs for freelancers.
 IT, writing, programming, design and so much more – if you have the skill for it, Freelancer can help you find a client.
 Freelancer is great for writers to get started by providing massive jobs – some require over 500+ articles to be written!

 Although highly overlooked, Craiglist is still one of the easiest to find freelancing writing jobs.
-Craigslist’s main appeal to network people within the local area but you’re not restricted to just your city – take a look around and see what you can find; thousands of companies and individuals post jobs for writing for blogs, articles and websites.
+Craigslist’s main appeal to network people within the local area but you’re not restricted to just your city – take a look around and see what you can find; thousands of companies and individuals post jobs for writing for blogs, articles, and websites.

 Backed by the mind of Seth Godin, Squidoo has a fantastic community and writing system that allows anyone without a blog or website to start writing and making money online.
 The intuitive interface allows you to quickly create ‘lenses’ about whatever subject you want.
-Throw in adsense, ebay, amazon and other forms of advertising and you’ve got a great platform to earn passive income by writing.
+Throw in AdSense, eBay, Amazon and other forms of advertising and you’ve got a great platform to earn passive income by writing.

 Constant-Content is one of the premiere article marketplaces for serious freelance writers to make money online.
 Because Constant-Content is so mature, writers can demand top dollar for their articles (charging upward of $100+ each article!).
-Constant-Content has a strict editorial process but the large marketplace and demand for writing makes this marketplace one of the best.
+Constant-Content has a strict editorial process but, the large marketplace and demand for writing makes this marketplace one of the best.